-<H1>Conclusion
+Conclusion

-<TX1>Motivation, participation and peer learning does not happen in a vacuum.
-In this chapter we have explored the value of creating a learning community of coders working on projects that are both authentic and linked to their own interests.
-To help this to happen, we can draw on some of the rich research and resources available from different streams of practice including project-based learning, UDL and design-based approaches.
+Motivation, participation and peer learning do not happen in a vacuum.
+In this chapter, we have explored the value of creating a learning community of coders working on projects that are both authentic and linked to their own interests.
+To help this happen, we can draw on some of the rich research and resources available from different streams of practice, including PBL, UDL and design-based approaches.
 What many design and project-based approaches have in common is their focus on learner choice, sustained hands-on making and frameworks for facilitation, observation and assessment.
-For an accessible and convincing summary of project based approaches and their adoption in a classroom setting see the review by Barron and Darling Hammond (2008).
+For an accessible and convincing summary of project-based approaches and their adoption in a classroom setting see the review by Barron and Darling-Hammond (2008).

-<TX2>We have explored the tension between creative processes involving learner choice and teaching to the more prescriptive requirements of the computing curriculum.
+We have explored the tension between creative processes involving learner choice and teaching the more prescriptive requirements of the computing curriculum.
 To help bridge this gap the NCCE have created resources drawing on socio-cultural research to offer guidance on PBL, observation and pair programming.
-As teachers seeking to close an achievement gap between the higher and lower achieving students, we have a responsibility to integrate such methods and evaluate their potential for our learners.
+As teachers seeking to close an achievement gap between higher and lower achieving students, we have a responsibility to integrate such methods and evaluate their potential for our learners.
 I hope that this chapter has encouraged you to keep exploring authentic coding practices in the classroom and to share your experiences with others.
-To continue this journey there are many forums where teachers share practice; these include CAS forums, blogs, twitter posts and so on.
-In particular, there is a twitter hashtag of #casinclude which encourages computing teachers to share inclusive practice.
-To fully explore the potential of projects let’s share how we have used design and PBL approaches in our work and encourage others to do the same.
+To continue this journey, there are many forums where teachers share practice; these include CAS forums, blogs, Twitter posts and so on.
+In particular, there is a Twitter hashtag called #casinclude that encourages computing teachers to share inclusive practices.
+To fully explore the potential of projects, let’s share how we have used design and PBL approaches in our work and encourage others to do the same.

-<backmatter>